 Suggested edit from KBA:

 Different national entities may require vehicle registrations to be updated according to their national rules for software updates.
 Where this happens there should be procedures in place to enable the sharing of information between national bodies to support the administration of these processes.
+It should be investigated if the national registration authorities could have limited access to DETA and DoC to support the process of sharing information.

-The recommendation envisages continued assessment of the processes, practices and decision making of OEM’s in relation to software updates.
+The recommendation envisages continued assessment of the processes, practices and decision making of vehicle manufacturer’s in relation to software updates.
 This could be considered to be market surveillance.
 As market surveillance is not within the 1958 agreement the UNECE will need to consider how this could be conducted under its agreements.

 Suggested edit from KBA:

-The recommendation envisages continued assessment of the processes, practices and decision making of OEM’s in relation to software updates.
-This could be considered to be market surveillance.
-As market surveillance is not within the 1958 agreement the UNECE will need to consider how this could be conducted under its agreements.
+The recommendation envisages continued assessment of the processes, practices and decision making of vehicle manufacturer’s for registered vehicles in relation to software updates.
+This could be considered to be market/field surveillance.
+As market/field surveillance is not within the 1958 agreement the UNECE will need to consider how this could be conducted under its agreements.

-The software identification number shall be introduced in relevant regulations, where the software has an influence on the vehicle functionality:
+The RXSWIN shall be introduced in relevant regulations, where the software has an influence on the vehicle functionality:

 It is recommended that the RxSWIN should not be voluntary for signatory parties, however the parent group may wish to discuss this further;